gabibdods/RoutePeel/README.md

 ### Description

-- A self-contained cybersecurity lab designed to explore and safely interact with .onion websites using Tails OS, Tor relays, and digital signature verification practices.
+- A self-contained cybersecurity lab designed to explore and safely interact with .onion websites using Tails OS, Tor relays, and digital signature verification practices
-- The project includes configuring a secure USB boot drive, verifying image integrity with OpenPGP, and browsing anonymously via DuckDuckGo’s onion mirror.
+- The project includes configuring a secure USB boot drive, verifying image integrity with OpenPGP, and browsing anonymously via DuckDuckGo’s onion mirror

 ---

 ## NOTICE

-- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Please read through this `README.md` to better understand the project's source code and setup instructions
-- Also, make sure to review the contents of the `License/` directory.
+- Also, make sure to review the contents of the `License/` directory
 - Your attention to these details is appreciated — enjoy exploring the project!

 ---

 ## Problem Statement

-- Theoretical knowledge of Tor and privacy tools is not enough — hands-on application is crucial for real cybersecurity learning.
-This project was created to gain practical experience with anonymous browsing, system-level privacy measures, and relay-based routing.
+- Theoretical knowledge of Tor and privacy tools is not enough — hands-on application is crucial for real cybersecurity learning
+- This project was created to gain practical experience with anonymous browsing, system-level privacy measures, and relay-based routing

 ---